Vishal-Choudhary-bulu/lazydevgames-privacy/index.md

 ## General Principles

 Across all LazyDev Games products:
-- ✓ No user accounts or registration required
 - ✓ No tracking or analytics
-- ✓ No advertising networks
 - ✓ No third-party data sharing
-- ✓ Local-first processing
 - ✓ Privacy by default

 ## Contact